ztkent/ai-util/README.md

 # AI Util
-A unified platform to build better apps with AI.
+A unified platform to build apps with AI.

 ## Features
 - Supported AI Providers: